22 Best Payroll Software Philippines, BIR-Ready Solutions for 2026

 Pricing: ₱70/employee/month for HRIS and payroll.

-11. Deel deel software
+11. Deel deel payroll system Philippines

 In addition, Deel automates tax documents, payroll, and benefits, and supports full payroll operations for companies with direct employees in the Philippines.
 It’s also good for BPOs whose scope of work is managing outsourcing payroll from other companies.